IT Vendor Management: Complete Guide to Selection, Contracts, and Relationships

 - Long-term contracts (3-5 years)

-- Strategic discounts
+- Strategic volume discounts

 Commodity Vendors